 Take-Aways for Causes of Picky Eating in Autism:

 - See a pediatric gastroenterologist.
 Your child may need a KUB (abdominal x-ray) to check for constipation or scopes to check for other medical issues.

-- See a functional medicine doctor to test and treat for nutritional deficiencies, candida overgrowth, mitochondrial dysfunction, cerebral folate deficiency, and others possible issues.
+- See a functional medicine doctor to test and treat nutritional deficiencies, candida overgrowth, mitochondrial dysfunction, cerebral folate deficiency, and other possible underlying medical problems.

-- Have your child evaluated for feeding therapy and occupational therapy.
+- Have your child evaluated to see if there is a need for occupational, speech, or feeding therapy (see below).

 - Consider a zinc supplement.